-Giuseppe Gallo-Balma is a native of Santo Domingo, Dominican Republic and a Kansas City based composer.
-He began his musical studies at age eleven on flute.
-His private teacher motivated him to audition for the National Conservatory, where he enrolled in 2008 and studied with Andrés Guzmán.
-After his studies in the Dominican Republic, Gallo-Balma studied in the U.S. at the Schwob School of Music at Columbus State University where he earned a Bachelor of Music in Flute Performance under the tutelage of Dr. Andrée Martin, and a Composition Certificate under the tutelage of Dr. James Ogburn.
-He also earned a Master in Music Composition at the University of Missouri-Kansas City Conservatory where he studied with Chen Yi, Zhou Long, Paul Rudy and Yotam Haber.
+Giuseppe Gallo-Balma is a composer based in Kansas City, originally from Santo Domingo, Dominican Republic.
+He began studying music at age eleven, starting on the flute.
+Encouraged by his private teacher, he auditioned for the National Conservatory, where he enrolled in 2008.
+After completing his studies in the Dominican Republic, Gallo-Balma continued his education in the United States at the Schwob School of Music at Columbus State University, earning a Bachelor of Music in Flute Performance along with a Certificate in Composition.
+He later received his Master of Music in Composition from the University of Missouri–Kansas City Conservatory, where he studied with Chen Yi, Zhou Long, Paul Rudy, and Yotam Haber.

-As the son of Haitian and Italian immigrants raised in the Dominican Republic, Gallo-Balma's music seeks to bring an amalgamation of these three distinct cultures to the foreground, with special interest in the musical aspects of Indigenous and Afro-Caribbean communities.
+The son of Haitian and Italian immigrants, Gallo-Balma was raised in the Dominican Republic.
+His music reflects the convergence of these three cultural backgrounds, with a particular focus on the musical traditions of Indigenous and Afro-Caribbean communities.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.